WICG/resize-observer/explainer.md

 Javascript is often used to dynamically create and/or position DOM children.
 Main reasons for doing this are:

-1) loading only visible children's contents via XHR.
+* to load only a visible subset of all possible children.

-2) custom layout as CSS is not expressive enough.
+* to perform custom layout.

-This code needs to know when element's size changes so children can be repositioned, loaded.
-And there is no API for this.
+The DOM manipulation code needs to redo its side-effects when element's size changes.
+There is no clean way to tell when that happens.

 But there are workarounds.